tmackoy/viewSq/README.md

 3. Copy the file "Calculate_rdf_stats_py.py" to /Applications/VMD 1.9.3.app/Contents/vmd/scripts/python

-Ensure Python 3.* is the default python.
+Ensure Python 3.* is the default.

+VMD 1.9.3 may not be compatible with recent MacOS versions: https://www.ks.uiuc.edu/Research/vmd/macosxcatalina.html

 ### WINDOWS ###

-Due to memory restrictions, in order to reasonably use viewSq with over ~10,000 atoms in Windows you will probably want to use a 64-bit VMD version.
-The [VMD website](https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD) may offer some 64-bit versions.
-64-bit Linux versions of VMD with viewSq can also be run using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and an X server.

 1. Add the following line to \VMD\scripts\vmd\loadplugins.tcl